 4) The U.S. is the world’s second largest consumer of ivory behind China.
 One-third of ivory sold in the U.S. was recently carved, and thus was illegally imported from recently poached elephants.
 (HSUS)

 - In 2014, New Jersey and New York became the first states to ban sales of ivory and rhino horn products.
 California and Washington enacted similar laws in 2015, followed by Hawaii and Oregon in 2016.

-- Currently 6 states are considering bills to address wildlife trafficking.
+- Currently at least 10 states are considering bills to address wildlife trafficking.

 - Some state bills include exceptions to the ban on the sale of ivory, including antique ivory not less than 100 years old and held by permit and/or inheritance.